Quantum scarring enhances non-Markovianity of subsystem dynamics: Introduction

-Notwithstanding this typical picture, in recent years an atypical situation of special interest is that of the so-called quantum scar states \cite{Chandran2023}.
-These are high energy eigenstates in the bulk of the spectrum of a QMBS that are \textit{non-thermal} : they are usually entangled sub-extensively, violate the ETH and when an initial state has a notable overlap with them, full system fidelity revivals and other signatures of non-thermalizing dynamics follow.
+Notwithstanding this typical picture, in recent years an atypical situation of special interest is that of the so-called quantum many-body scar states which lead to a weak-breaking of ergodicity \cite{Serbyn2021,Chandran2023}.
+These are high energy eigenstates in the bulk of the spectrum of a QMBS that are \textit{non-thermal} : they are usually entangled sub-extensively, violate the ETH and when an initial state has a notable overlap with them, non-thermalizing dynamics follows.
+These scar states and their central role in non-thermalizing dynamics, by way of notable overlaps with simple and experimentally feasible initial states, thus manifests a concrete scenario that breaks certain crucial conditions required for equilibration and thermalization from basic principles as established in Refs.\cite{Reimann2008,Linden2009,Short2010,Short2011}.
 What is remarkable is that these non-thermal scar states exist amongst thermal states in the spectrum, and generally speaking the number of these states is only polynomial in system size and therefore exponentially suppressed relative to the remainder of the spectrum.
 Furthermore, the quality of fidelity revivals is naturally dependent on how significantly overlapping a given initial state is with the set of scars in the system's spectrum.
-Thus, when these overlaps are not particularly significant yet not negligible (and therefore the strength of fidelity revivals is not perfect), one expects thermalization to eventually follow within experimental or computational times after a prolonged "pre-thermalization" regime.
-Since this is more generally the case with most known examples of scarred QMBS, quantum scarred dynamics are an example of weakly-broken ergodicity \cite{Turner2017}.
-Indeed, for systems in the thermodynamic limit, perfect fidelity revivals are an exceptionally rare occurrence in general and any scarred dynamics can only result in a slower approach to an otherwise guaranteed thermalization in the long-time limit.
+Thus, when these overlaps are not particularly significant yet are not negligible, one expects thermalization to eventually follow within experimental or computational times after a prolonged "pre-thermalization" regime.
+Indeed, for systems in the thermodynamic limit, perfect fidelity revivals are an exceptionally rare occurrence in general, and any scarred dynamics can only result in a slower approach to an otherwise guaranteed thermalization in the long-time limit.
 The actual attainment of thermal equilibrium for sufficiently large systems in some cases can be well beyond computational and experimental times and resources, however.